kevinfarrugia/react-recipes/README.md

 [This repository](https://github.com/danburzo/react-recipes/) contains some tried-and-testes ways to work with React, documented [as I figure them out](https://github.com/danburzo/as-we-learn).

-## Prerequisites
+These articles assume _some_ prior knowledge of React, and that you use [JSX](https://reactjs.org/docs/introducing-jsx.html) and ES6 features (such as classes and modules), for which you'll need a tool like [Babel](https://babeljs.io) to transform your code into something that browsers can understand — a bit more tooling around, but it makes the examples clearer.

-These articles assume _some_ prior knowledge of React, and that you use [JSX](https://reactjs.org/docs/introducing-jsx.html) and ES6 syntax, for which you'll need a tool like [Babel](https://babeljs.io) to transform your code into something that browsers can understand.
+It doesn't touch libraries you sometimes find in the same sentence with React, such as [Redux](https://redux.js.org), because you can built lots of things [without it](https://medium.com/@dan_abramov/you-might-not-need-redux-be46360cf367).

 ## Table of contents